Azure-Samples/mipsdk-protectionapi-cpp-sample-basic/README.md

 ### Prerequisites

 - Visual Studio 2015 or later with Visual C++ development features installed
-- Python 2.7 or greater installed and in the system path
+- Python 3.8 or greater installed and in the system path
+- MSAL module for Python is installed via `pip install msal`

 ### Sample Setup